danielwiegand/deforestation/README.md

 * The custom CNN with four convolutional layers with some additional Dropout and Batch normalization layers and a large Dense layer before the output layer achieved a F2 score of 0.87125.
 * Using a pre-trained NASnet mobile CNN with an additional Dense (50 neurons) and Dropout layer before the output layer achieves a score of 0.90685.
 * Adding class-weights to better adapt to underrepresented classes slightly degrades performance; the same is the case for additional image augmentation during training.
 * The best result of **0.91585** as public score was achieved with a pre-trained NASnet mobile which was finetuned for additional ten epochs with a very low learning rate of 1e-5.
-This corresponds to the 374th place of the original composition (top 40%).
+This corresponds to the 374th place of the original competition (top 40%).

 The final model ran for about 4 hours and 20 minutes in a Colab notebook with GPU runtime.